 Quite Heavy And Tall

 Ah, the stairs.
 One of our worst enemies.
 It was only logical that some evil mastermind decided to create an exercising machine that emulates the feeling of going up the stairs!
-Many people dislike the stairs because they are such an effective way to burn calories, and because they make our legs burn and our lungs winded.
-This is exactly what you need for a good cardio session, so hop onto the Jacob’s Ladder for a fiery session!Read more
+Many people dislike the stairs because they are such an effective way to burn calories and because they make our legs burn and our lungs winded.
+It is precisely what you need for a good cardio session, so hop onto Jacob’s Ladder for a fiery session!Read more

 3. Assault Air Bike

 The Assault Airbike is arguably the most popular air bike brand around.
 Their first air bike will make you experience a love-hate relationship with exercising.
 It can easily be spotted around gyms and boxes all around the world and is a great tool for cardio, thanks to the involvement of the whole body.Read more